 Initial reaction to the card was mixed, so if you’re on the fence about what exactly the Apple Card has to offer compared to other credit cards, we’ll look at three close competitors — the Citi® Double Cash Card – 18 month BT offer, the Citi Simplicity® Card - No Late Fees Ever and the Uber Visa Card — as alternatives.

 Read our post on the new Apple Card announcement.

 Where the Apple Card stands out

 The card, like Apple itself, is all about simplicity.
 The annual fee is $0, and you won’t pay late fees or over-the-limit fees.
 The foreign transaction fee is None.
 You sign up for the card right on your iPhone.
 Once approved, you can start charging via the Apple iPhone’s Wallet app.

-Cardholders can earn 2% Daily Cash every time they use Apple Card with Apple Pay, 3% Daily Cash on all purchases made directly with Apple, including at Apple Stores, apple.com, the App Store, the iTunes Store and for Apple services, and using Apple Pay for Uber and Uber Eats.
-Apple announced in August 2019 that additional merchants would be added at the higheest Daily Cash rate in the coming months.
+Earn 2% Daily Cash every time you use Apple Card with Apple Pay, 3% Daily Cash on all purchases made directly with Apple, including at Apple Stores, apple.com, the App Store, the iTunes Store and for Apple services, and using Apple Pay for Uber and Uber Eats.
+Apple announced in August 2019 that additional merchants would be added at the highest Daily Cash rate in the coming months.
 All purchases put on the physical, titanium Apple Card earn 1% Daily Cash.

 The categories for Uber and UberEats are new, added when Apple made the card available for application to U.S. customers.
 Expanding the rewards beyond Apple-specific purchases adds value for customers who might be interested in the Apple Card, but who might not spend enough in the original categories to justify applying for the card.